kennyjin/Yelp-Prediction/README.md

 The work is done by Linchen Deng, Kenny Jin and Runxin Gao.

 ## Summary
 There is a nice summary describing the details and the outcomes of this project.
-You can access the summary [here](summary/Project 2 Summary.
-Team1.
-Jin, Lin, Gao.pdf).
+You can access the summary in the [summary](summary/) folder.